1536

 Theatre includes:

-As Musical Supervisor: Guys and Dolls; The Band Plays On (Sheffield Theatres); From Here to Eternity (US tour); A Christmas Carol (Broadway).
+As Music Supervisor: My Neighbour Totoro (West End); The Drifters Girl (UK tour); Guys and Dolls; The Band Plays On (Sheffield Theatres); A Christmas Carol (Associate, Broadway).

-As Musical Director: The Drifters Girl; West End Men (West End); The Band Plays On; Standing at the Sky’s Edge (Sheffield Theatres); A Christmas Carol; Mood Music; The Divide (The Old Vic).
+As Musical Director: Standing at the Sky’s Edge (Sheffield Theatres); A Christmas Carol; Mood Music; The Divide (The Old Vic).

 Anna Morrissey